 Advocacy Use your voice for youth around the globe by staying civically engaged on a federal, state and local level.
-Take legislative action online and during key moments throughout the year to push for funding and policies for children.
+Take legislative action online and during key moments throughout the year to champion funding and policies that sustain UNICEF's work for children.